Zylann/godot_voxel/doc/06_custom-generator.md

 <img src="images/custom-stream.jpg" width="800" />

 Though `VoxelBuffer.fill()` is probably not what you want to use, the above is a quick example.
 Generate_block generally gives you a block of 16x16x16 cubes to fill all at once, so you'll want to use `VoxelBuffer.set_voxel()` to specify each one.
+You can change the channel to `VoxelBuffer.CHANNEL_SDF` to get smooth voxels.

 In the fps_demo, there is a [custom gdscript stream](https://github.com/tinmanjuggernaut/voxelgame/blob/master/project/fps_demo/scripts/MyStream.gd) that makes a sine wave.
 This was copied from the [C++ version](../streams/voxel_stream_test.cpp), which runs a lot faster.